PatrickMassot/leanblueprint/README.md

   an environment could be either a definition/statement or a proof, depending on whether the referenced labels are necessary to state the definition/theorem or only in the proof.
+* `\nodetitle` that specifies the name in text or [HTML-like labels of graphviz](https://graphviz.org/doc/inrfo/shapes.html#html) displayed on the node in dependency graph.
+Without this macro, the label specified in `\label` with prefix stripped will be displayed.
+This macro can be used for custom content or style specially for nodes in dependency graph, independent from their names in pdf and other web pages.
+For example, long names can be splitted into multiple lines with HTML-like labels (such as `\nodetitle{<the_very-<BR\>long-name-<BR\>of-a-theorem}`) to avoid badly displayed graph caused by long names, and main theorems can be bolded (such as `\nodetitle{<<B>An Important Theorem</B>>}`).

 The example below show those essential macros in action, assuming the existence of LaTeX labels `def:immersion`, `thm:open_ample` and `lem:open_ample_immersion` and